labdao/RFdiffusion/README.md

 ```
 Note: Due to the variation in GPU types and drivers that users have access to, we are not able to make one environment that will run on all setups.
 As such, we are only providing a yml file with support for CUDA 11.1 and leaving it to each user to customize it to work on their setups.
 This customization will involve changing the cudatoolkit and (possibly) the PyTorch version specified in the yml file.

+Note: If conda is not initiated on your system, you can also activate it with ```source activate SE3nv```.

 ---

 ### Get PPI Scaffold Examples